Multi-Robot Cooperative Socially-Aware Navigation Using Multi-Agent Reinforcement Learning: Methodology

 \subsection{Multi-Agent Reinforcement Learning}

-We employ one of the current SOTA multi-agent reinforcement learning benchmarks, Multi-Agent Proximal Policy Optimization (MAPPO) \cite{yu2022surprising}, to address the Dec-POSMDP of the MR-SAN task, following the CTDE \cite{maddpg}.
+We employ one of the current SOTA MARL benchmarks, multi-agent proximal policy optimization (MAPPO) \cite{yu2022surprising}, to address the Dec-POSMDP of the MR-SAN task, following the CTDE \cite{maddpg}.
 During the training procedure, the algorithm utilizes information from all agents to study group-wise cooperative and competitive behaviors in the multi-robot system.
-However, during execution, each robot can only use its individual local observations.
+However, during execution, each robot only uses individual local observations.

 In SAMARL (Algorithm \ref{alrorithm1}), each robot possesses both a decentralized macro-action actor (MA-actor) and local-action actor (LA-actor).
-The MA-actor produces a global action $\rm u_{t_k} = [\hat{g}_x^{t_k},\hat{g}_y^{t_k}]$, i.e., the position of next waypoint, during decision-making timestep ${\rm t_k};\rm k \in [{\rm 0},{\rm K}]$ using local observation feature $\rm \mathbf{Y}$ to guide the LA-actor in each decision-making time range $[{\rm t_k},{\rm t_{k+1}}]$.
-The LA-actor, in turn, generates the LA$\mathbf{a}_{\rm t}$ based on the guidance from the MA-actor and local observation features, as shown in Fig.~\ref{fig:F2}.
+The MA-actor produces a global action $\rm u_{t_k} = [\hat{g}_x^{t_k},\hat{g}_y^{t_k}]$, i.e., the position of next waypoint, during each decision-making timestep ${\rm t_k};\rm k \in [{\rm 0},{\rm K}]$ using local observation feature $\rm \mathbf{Y}$ to guide the LA-actor in each decision-making time range $[{\rm t_k},{\rm t_{k+1}}]$.
+The LA-actor, in turn, generates the LA $\mathbf{a}_{\rm t}$ based on the guidance from the MA-actor and local observation features, as shown in Fig.~\ref{fig:F2}.
 Accordingly, with this setup, both centralized MA critic and LA critic are designed to evaluate the aforementioned actors.
 They do so based on joint observation features and MA information, thereby assisting the agents in presenting high-order cooperative actions from a global perspective.

 SAMARL utilizes MAPPO \cite{yu2022surprising} to train each robot's actor and critic networks with the objective of demonstrating latent cooperation among the multi-robot system.
 In this approach, MAPPO extends PPO \cite{schulman2017proximal} to multi-agent environments through the use of Generalized Advantage Estimation (GAE) \cite{schulman2015high} and other tricks.
 The actor drives each robot by generating mean and standard deviation vectors of a multivariate Gaussian distribution from local observations.
 The critic evaluates the value of global states to reduce variance.
 Finally, the parameters for actors $\varepsilon$, critics $\delta$, and the ST-graph $p_{star}$ are updated using the following loss functions $\mathcal{L}(\varepsilon)$ and $\mathcal{L}(\delta)$ as shown in Algorithm~\ref{alrorithm1}.